microsoft/FluidFramework/docs/content/docs/glossary.md

 ## Data Object

 Data Objects are higher-level shared objects, compared to distributed data structures, which are low-level shared objects.
-DataObjects are used to organize distributed data structures into semantically meaningful groupings for your scenario, as well as providing an API surface to your data.
+Data Objects are used to organize distributed data structures into semantically meaningful groupings for your scenario, as well as providing an API surface to your data.

 ## Detached